126.96.36.199 Qualification for BVA

 Children under the age of consent in the particular state or territory where they reside, CANNOT be regarded as members of a couple, and therefore CANNOT qualify for BVA.

-If the couple were physically living apart due to the ill health of either one or both of the partners, they CAN still be considered a couple, and CAN satisfy this provision.
+If the couple were physically living apart due to the ill health of either 1 or both of the partners, they CAN still be considered a couple, and CAN satisfy this provision.

-Example: One person was in hospital or a nursing home.
+Example: 1 person was in hospital or a nursing home.